tedlasai/ae-video-platform/README.md

 The [Download Link](https://ln5.sync.com/dl/8b886b5b0/mp2h6pjc-3kkmhqr4-7gjgvpae-czxz58jn) redirects you to the download page of the 4D AE dataset.

-It contains 4 folders named as 'dng', 'sRGB_npy', 'Saliency_map_npy', and 'RAW_npy'.
+It contains 5 folders named as 'dng', 'sRGB_npy', 'Saliency_map_npy', 'RAW_npy', and 'RAW_npy_downsized_100_40_224_336'.
 In the 'dng' folder, 9 sub-folders are listed where each of them has 1500 RAW images (6720 * 4480 pixels) stored in the dng formate.
 They are ordered as 100 frame * 15 exposure (15 s, 8 s, 6 s, 4 s, 2 s, 1 s, 1/2 s, 1/4 s, 1/8 s, 1/15 s, 1/30 s, 1/60 s,
 1/125 s, 1/250 s, 1/500 s).
 The 'sRGB_npy' folder contains 9 npy files in the size of 100 frame * 40 exposure * 640 * 960 * 3,
-the 'Saliency_map_npy' folder contains 9 npy files with the Saliency maps produced for the "Saliency AE algorithm", and 'RAW_npy' has 9 files for each scene in the size of 100 frame * 40 exposure * 1120 * 1680.
-The 40 exposure time includes 15 s, 13 s, 10 s, 8 s, 6 s, 5 s, 4 s, 3.2 s, 2.5 s, 2 s, 1.6 s, 1.3 s, 1 s, 0.8 s, 0.6 s, 0.5 s, 0.4 s, 0.3 s, 1/4 s, 1/5 s, 1/6 s, 1/8 s,
+the 'Saliency_map_npy' folder contains 9 npy files with the Saliency maps produced for the "Saliency AE algorithm", and the 'RAW_npy' has 9 files for each scene in the size of 100 frame * 40 exposure * 1120 * 1680.
+We also provids the downsized (224 * 336) RAW npy files which are compatible with the current released code.
+Please use the npy files in 'RAW_npy_downsized_100_40_224_336' as the input file with the platform for better performance.
+The 40 exposure time includes 15 s,
+13 s, 10 s, 8 s, 6 s, 5 s, 4 s, 3.2 s, 2.5 s, 2 s, 1.6 s, 1.3 s, 1 s, 0.8 s, 0.6 s, 0.5 s, 0.4 s, 0.3 s, 1/4 s, 1/5 s, 1/6 s, 1/8 s,
 1/10 s, 1/13 s, 1/15 s, 1/20 s, 1/25 s, 1/30 s, 1/40 s, 1/50 s, 1/60 s, 1/80 s, 1/100 s, 1/125 s, 1/160 s, 1/200 s, 1/250 s, 1/320 s,
 1/400 s, 1/500 s.